sobanieca/jsonr/README.md

 jsonr --init https://api.example.com/endpoint
 ```

-This creates a `jsonr-script.ts` file that you can customize:
+This creates a `jsonr-script.js` file that you can customize:

 ```typescript
 import { jsonr } from "jsr:@sobanieca/jsonr/sdk";